 1- Continuous Training

 Training your employees can cost money and time.
-Although business owners do invest in onboarding sessions to improve the productivity of a new employee, this does not directly contribute towards their retention.
-Studies show that an overwhelming 86 percent of newly hired employees quit within the first six months without clear goals and access to key tools, technologies and business resources.
+Although business owners do invest in onboarding sessions to improve the productivity of a new employees, this does not directly contribute towards their retention.
+Studies show that an overwhelming 86 percent of newly hired employees quit within the first six months without clear goals and access to key tools, technologies, and business resources.